ahungry/determinism/README.md

 # License

-Distributed under the GNU Affero General Public License either version 3.0 or (at your option) any later version.
+Distributed under the GNU Affero General Public License either version 3.0 or (at your option) any later version (AGPLv3).

+See [LICENSE.txt](https://github.com/ahungry/determinism/blob/master/LICENSE.txt) for details and exceptions.